groovybits/rsllm/README.md

-# MacOS Metal GPU Rust LLM Toolkit with Candle: A Comprehensive Guide
+# Rust LLM Stream Analyzer and Content Generator

-The MacOS Metal GPU Rust LLM Toolkit, leveraging the Candle framework from Huggingface, represents a cutting-edge approach to AI model interaction and stream analysis on MacOS devices equipped with M1/M2/M3 ARM GPUs.
+The Rust LLM Stream Analyzer and Content Generator is optimized for MacOS Metal GPUs leveraging the Candle framework from Huggingface, represents a cutting-edge approach to AI model interaction and stream analysis on MacOS devices equipped with M1/M2/M3 ARM GPUs.
 This toolkit is meticulously designed for developers and researchers aiming to integrate local large language models (LLMs) with high efficiency, bypassing the need for external dependencies and Python servers.
 At its core, it emphasizes the utilization of local LLMs for generating text, images, and speech within a Rust environment, offering a robust suite of features for real-time data stream analysis and AI-driven content creation.

 ## Highlighted Features

 - **Local LLM Focus**: Utilizes Candle's Rust-based LLMs, Mistral and Gemma, for direct and efficient AI interactions, prioritizing local execution to harness the full power of MacOS Metal GPUs.
 - **Comprehensive AI Analyzer**: Embeds a sophisticated AI analyzer capable of processing inputs and generating outputs across text, voice, speech, and images, facilitating a seamless flow of AI-generated content.
+(Work in Progress)
 - **Voice and Speech Integration**: Plans to incorporate Whisper for voice-driven interactions, akin to Alexa, allowing users to communicate with the toolkit using voice commands and receive streaming text inputs in response.
+(Planned Feature)
 - **Image Generation and NDI Output**: Supports generating images from text descriptions and outputting through NDI for a wide range of applications, including real-time content creation and broadcasting.
+(In Beta Testing)

 ![RSLLM](https://storage.googleapis.com/gaib/2/rsllm.webp)